MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

 where,

-* basic_load_case_result : a data array for non-moving load cases.
+* basic_load_case_result : a data array containing results for all non-moving load cases.
-* moving_load_results: a list of data array for each moving load cases defined.
+* moving_load_results: a list of data array each for a moving load.

-Each data array contains dimensions of"
+Each data array contains dimensions of:

 * load case : listing all load case
 * Node : listing all nodes within mesh of grillage model
 * Component: Node responses ordered in this manner - dx,dy,dz,theta_x,theta_y,theta_z,Vx,Vy,Vz,Mx,My,Mz

+Here is an example of how the data array looks like in practice:

+..  figure:: ../images/stucture_dataarray.PNG
+    :align: center
+    :scale: 75 %

 From here, users can use xarray's function for data array to extract 'slices' of data